wiseLlama0/save-manager/README.md

 When you start the program, follow the setup instructions carefully.
 When it asks you to select a save folder, select the folder with the name matching the steam game id that contains two files and a folder.
 It will contain `remote`, another file, and `remotecache.vdf`.

 This file is usually found at `Program Files (x86)/Steam/userdata/{your steam account id}/{game id}`.
-For example, the game id for Dragon's Dogma 2 is 2054970.
+For example, the game id for Dragon's Dogma 2 is 2054970, so the folder you want is `C:/Program Files (x86)/Steam/userdata/{your steam account id}/2054970`.

 Another important note: Remember that any action which deploys new data to the game save folder (loading a save, changing your character, or starting a new character) will permanently delete whatever files are in there.
 Make sure save them using the Save Game function provided within this tool, or back them up manually yourself.
 I have done my best to add warnings and a last minute backup save option in all cases that one could accidentally destroy data, however I can make no guarantees that there is perfect coverage.